DavZim/dataverifyr/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# `dataverifyr` - A Lightweight, Flexible, and Fast Data Validation Package That Can Handle All Sizes of Data
+# `dataverifyr` - A Lightweight, Flexible, and Fast Data Validation Package that Can Handle All Sizes of Data

 <!-- badges: start -->